ponoor/Ponoor_PowerSTEP01_Library/README.md

-powerSTEP01 Arduino Library
+Ponoor PowerSTEP01 Library
 ==========
+Arduino library support for STMicroelectronics PowerSTEP01 stepper driver chip with voltage and current mode drive.

-This library is a modification of the L6470-based SparkFun AutoDriver library for the powerSTEP01-based STMicroelectronics X-NUCLEO-IHM03A1 stepper driver board.
+This library is a modification of Megunolink powerSTEP01_Arduino_Library which is a modification of the L6470-based SparkFun AutoDriver library.

 Repository Contents
 -------------------